Tim Brown – Research Fellow & technology wrangler

 - Go to Main project page

-- We recently received an ANU Major Equipment Grant to instrument the ANU research forest at the National Arboretum with a “next-gen” phenomic sensor array.
+- We received an ANU Major Equipment Grant to instrument the ANU research forest at the National Arboretum with a “next-gen” phenomic sensor array.

 - All data will be streamed live online to a data portal.